owncloud-archive/documentation/developer_manual/core/unit-testing.rst

     export BROWSER=chrome

-- if you don't have a webserver already running start php development server with:
+- if you don't have a webserver already running start the PHP development server with:
-  ``bash tests/travis/start_php_dev_server.sh`` (leave SRV_HOST_URL empty in that case. ``export SRV_HOST_URL=""``) The server will bind to: $SRV_HOST_NAME:$SRV_HOST_PORT
+  ``bash tests/travis/start_php_dev_server.sh`` (leave SRV_HOST_URL empty in that case. ``export SRV_HOST_URL=""``) The server will bind to: ``$SRV_HOST_NAME:$SRV_HOST_PORT``
-- run tests: ``bash tests/travis/start_behat_tests.sh``
+- run the tests: ``bash tests/travis/start_behat_tests.sh``

 Known issues
 ~~~~~~~~~~~~

-- the webdriver for the current Firefox is not working correctly, so we need to test on 47.0.2 and to use selenium server 2.53.1 for it
+- the webdriver for the current version of Firefox is not working correctly, so we need to test on 47.0.2 and to use selenium server 2.53.1 for it
-  - download and install version 47.0.2 of firefox from here: https://ftp.mozilla.org/pub/firefox/releases/47.0.2/
+  - download and install version 47.0.2 of Firefox from here: https://ftp.mozilla.org/pub/firefox/releases/47.0.2/
   - download version 2.53.2 of selenium webdriver from here: https://selenium-release.storage.googleapis.com/index.html?path=2.53/